hajaknow/cdk-ts-workshop/README.md

 ## Refactor!

-Place the Lambda and API GW Constructs into a class that extends Construct, and place it in a new file.
+Place the Lambda and API GW Constructs into class HelloLambda that extends Construct, and place it in the following file: `lib/constructs/hello-lambda/hello-lambda.ts`

+Place the lambda handler code in `lib/constructs/hello-lambda/lambda-handler/index.js`

 ## Refactor more!

-Place the original SNS and Topic Constructs to a new file in a class that extends Construct
+Place the original SNS and Topic into class MySQS that extends Construct and into the file `lib/constructs/my-sqs/my-sqs.ts`

-## Deploy Item API
+## EXERCISE X: Deploy Item API

 It is a Construct with Rest API (API GW) -> Lambda -> DynamoDB

+Uncomment it in `app.ts`

-The lambda ts code has some dependencies.
+The lambda handler TS code has some dependencies.
 Run `npm install` in `app/lib/constructs/item-api/lambda-handler` to install them.